BowlOfSoup/NormalizerBundle/README.md

     {

 ### Calling the serializer
-The serializer needs to be injected.
+The serializer can be injected, but also auto-wired.

     <argument type="service" id="bos.serializer" />